bayaniazadeh/LabTNSCPSSPackage/README.md

 1. Place your input CSV in `LABTNSCPSS_Data/`, e.g., `LABTNSCPSS_Data/testpackage.csv`

-2. Go to your directory that the LabTNSCPSSPackage folder exists and open the file `LabTNSCPSSPackage.Rproj`
+2. Go to your directory that the LabTNSCPSSPackage folder exists and run the file `LabTNSCPSSPackage.Rproj`, then open `Frailty_Comorbidity_Pipeline.R` in your open R studio.

-In the file edit these information:
+In the `Frailty_Comorbidity_Pipeline.R` code edit these information:
 - The input dataset should be a CSV file with episode-level patient data.
 - Required columns (default mapping):
   - `Patient_id` — patient ID